-Periodically, the filter cartridge will need a more thorough cleaning to remove imbedded oils and minerals.
-For this, we suggest cleaning as above and then soaking the cartridge overnight in a plastic container filled with a solution of water and a specially formulated filter cleanser available from your authorized Sundance dealer.
-The average life expectancy of a Sundance filter cartridge is approximately two years with proper care and water quality maintenance.
-A replacement cartridge may be purchased from your dealer.
+Periodically, the polyester mesh (pleated) filter will need a more thorough cleaning to remove imbedded oils and minerals.
+For this, we suggest cleaning as illustrated above (step D), followed by soaking the filter overnight in a plastic container filled with a solution of water and a specially formulated filter cleanser available from your Sundance dealer.